 Milford’s coastline is about an impressive 17 miles.
 These beaches border the infamous Long Island Sound.

-This area is perfect for chill beach lovers as it has a very laid back vibe.
+This area is perfect for chill beach lovers as it has a very laid-back vibe.
+After all, the Long Island sound is insanely popular during the summer.
 If you are traveling to Milford with kids, make sure you add Silver Sands State Park and Eisenhower park to the list.

 At Eisenhower park, you can find a tennis court, playground, and a splash pad.
 Perfect place for the whole family!

 Another fun activity is to visit Charles Island.
 This is a 14-acre island right next to Milford.
 The good news is you can walk, you just have to make sure the tide is low.
 It’s only 0.5 miles from the coast of Milford.

 Charles Island is pretty and a great activity to do if you are in the Milford area.

 If your traveling party enjoys wildlife, make sure you add Audubon Coastal Center at Milford Point too, this is a great place to view wildlife and birds from the center’s deck.